CME211/notes/faq.md

 ### Course capacity

 CME 211 is currently capped at 69 spots.
-We have a number students on an internal waitlist because of a registrar error.
+We have a number students on an internal list because of a registrar error.
 There are 2 students on the waitlist count shown on the [*Stanford Bulletin*](http://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=cme211&collapse=).
 The waitlist is currently closed.
 We expect final capacity to be